 What is Post-Inflammatory Hyperpigmentation (PIH)?

 Post-Inflammatory Hyperpigmentation (PIH) is the term used for darkening of skin color due to skin injury, inflammation, or skin infections.
-The underlying cause of PIH is increased melanin levels, a pigment that determines the skin color.
-To protect, heal and repair skin damage, melanin production triggers to release excessive melanosomes (pigment granules).
-These elevated levels of pigment granules cause darkening and discoloring of the wounded area.
+The underlying cause of PIH has increased melanin levels, a pigment that determines skin color.
+To protect, heal, and repair skin damage, melanin production increases in the skin which finally causes darkening and discoloring of the wounded area.

 Several cosmetic treatments are available in the market to treat PIH with varying degrees of success.
 Some of these are